wp-plugins/travel-routes/README.txt

 == Known issues ==

-An OVER_QUERY_LIMIT error from the <a href="https://developers.google.com/maps/documentation/geocoding/">Google Geocoding API</a> is showing up way too often.
-If any contributor could <a href="https://github.com/WebMaestroFr/Travel-Routes-Wordpress-Plugin/blob/master/admin.php#LC138">take a look at the insert_term() function</a>, that would be awesome.
+An OVER_QUERY_LIMIT error from the [GGeoAPI](https://developers.google.com/maps/documentation/geocoding/ "Google Geocoding API") is showing up way too often.
+If any contributor could [Bug](https://github.com/WebMaestroFr/Travel-Routes-Wordpress-Plugin/blob/master/admin.php#LC138 "take a look at the insert_term() function"), that would be awesome.

 `<?php code(); ?>`